On Computing the Dollo-1 phylogeny in polynomial time: Preliminaries

 \subsection{The Hasse diagram}

-Our polynomial time algorithm for solving the PPP problem computes a successful reduction of a red-black graph \grb associated to the input matrix $M$ in polynomial time, if it exists.
-Then the algorithm in~\cite{Bonizzoni2016} can be used to build a tree $T$ from the successful reduction.
-The computation of a successful reduction for \grb is done by computing the Hasse diagram $\mathcal{P}$ of its maximal reducible graph \grbm obtained as the restriction $\grb|C_M$, where $C_M$ is the set of maximal characters of \grb.
-In the following, given $s$ a species, by $C(s)$ we denote the set of characters of $s$.
+A relevant definition in the paper is that of \emph{Hasse diagram} \Hd for a red-black graph. \begin{definition}[Hasse diagram] Let \grb be a red-black graph.
+Then the Hasse diagram~\cite{ThulasiramanSwamy} (or simply diagram) $\mathcal{P}$ for $\grb$ is the Hasse diagram~\cite{partial-order} for the poset $(S, \leq)$ of all species of $\grb$ according to the partial order where $s_1 \leq s_2$ if $C(s_1) \subseteq C(s_2)$.
+If $s_1 \leq s_2$, we also say that {\em $s_1$ is included in $s_2$}. \end{definition} For our purposes, the Hasse diagram of a poset $(S, \leq)$ is a directed acyclic graph with vertices $S$ and there is an arc $(s_{i},s_{j})$ iff $s_{i} < s_{j}$ and there does not exist a species $s$ such that $s_{i}< s < s_{j}$ (see Figure~\ref{fig:poset-graph}).
+Notice that it immediate to build the Hasse diagram \Hd for a red-black graph \grb~\cite{partial-order}.

-\begin{definition}[Hasse diagram for a maximal reducible graph] Let $\grbm$ be a maximal reducible graph.
-Then the diagram $\mathcal{P}$ for $\grbm$ is the Hasse diagram for the poset $(P_s, \leq)$ of all species of $\grbm$ ordered by the relation $ \leq$, where $s_1 \leq s_2$ if $C(s_1) \subseteq C(s_2)$. \end{definition} Given $(P_s, \leq)$ the poset of all inactive species of a red-black, we consider the representation of the poset $(P_s, \leq)$ by its Hasse diagram (or simply diagram), represented by a directed acyclic graph $\cal P$~\cite{partial-order}.
-More precisely, two species $s_{1}$ and $s_{2}$ are connected by the arc $(s_{1},s_{2})$ if $s_{1} < s_{2}$ and there does not exist a species $s_{3}$ such that $s_{1}< s_{3} < s_{2}$.
-The definition of \Hd can be immediately translated into a polynomial time construction algorithm~\cite{partial-order}.
-The main notions that we use in the following related to a diagram $\mathcal{P}$ are those of \emph{source}, \emph{sink} and \emph{chain}.
-A \emph{source} is a node of indegree $0$ and a \emph{sink} a node of out-degree $0$.
-In particular, a \emph{chain} of $\mathcal{P}$ is a direct path of $\mathcal{P}$ from a source to a sink of $\mathcal{P}$.
-Observe that each edge $(s_i, s_{i+1})$ of diagram $\mathcal{P}$ is labeled by the set of positive characters that are in $C(s_{i+1})$ and not in $C(s_i) $.
-A chain is \emph{trivial} if it consists of a singleton in the diagram.
-Thus a diagram $\mathcal{P}$ consisting only of trivial chains is called \emph{degenerate}.
-Given a chain $\mathcal{C}$ of the diagram $\mathcal{P}$ for a graph \grbm, we associate to it a c-reduction.
+In the following, the main notions that we will use are related to a diagram $\mathcal{P}$ and are those of \emph{source}, \emph{sink} and \emph{chain}.
+A \emph{source} of a Hasse diagram \Hd is a vertex without incoming arcs, a \emph{sink} is a vertex without outgoing arcs, and a \emph{chain} of $\mathcal{P}$ is a direct path from a source to a sink of $\mathcal{P}$.
+A \emph{chain} $<s_1, \cdots, c_k>$ is a sequence of species in containment relation, that is $C(s_1) \subset C(s_2) \cdots C(s_k)$ and for no species $s'$ it holds that $C(s_i) \subset C(s') \subset C(s_{i+1})$, for each $i$ with $1 \leq i \leq k-1$; then in the Hasse diagram we have the arc $(s_i, s_{i+1})$ that we label with the set of characters $C(s_{i+1}) \setminus C(s_i) $.
+A chain is \emph{trivial} if it consists of a singleton in the diagram, while a diagram $\mathcal{P}$ consisting only of trivial chains is called \emph{degenerate}.